Quito, Ecuador

-Photo: City Park
+Photo: Ron Mader, City Park (some rights reserved)

-Ecuador – Quito is one of the few cities to experience four seasons almost every day of the year.
-Its high altitude and sunny disposition make it a spirited place to live and visit.
+Ecuador – Quito is one of the few cities to experience four seasons nearly every day of the year.
+Also, its high altitude and sunny disposition make it a spirited place to live and visit.
 Hashtags: #QuitoGrandeOtraVez

 According to the historian Juan Paz y Miño, Quito comes from the Indigenous word quitu, which means place or space in the center of the world.